 While some risks still remain, including a risk of infection and potential scarring, the industry has developed proper pre- and post-care for piercings that minimize any risks.

-The healing time for piercings is also similar to that of tattoos, varying depending on placement and level of work done as well as the standard of aftercare that is practised.
+The healing time for piercings is also similar to that of tattoos, varying depending on placement and level of work done as well as the standard of aftercare that is practiced.
 Generally, it can take as little as a few weeks for a piercing to heal, especially with proper care.
 But some piercings, such as genital piercings, can take as little as a month to heal while others, such as navel piercings, can take up to two years to fully heal.
 This is mainly because while genitals are usually covered by skin, navels are often more exposed to friction from the clothes we wear.

 While healing, it is normal to see some amount of inflammation and oozing – just like with tattoos! – as this is the body’s natural way of healing an open wound.
 All visible signs of healing should usually subside within the first few weeks of healing, after which deeper repair takes place.
 If anything does not seem right, though, be sure to check in with a doctor or the studio where you got your piercing done.